 Gay Budapest, the charismatic capital of Hungary, offers plenty of hidden delights for LGBT travelers no matter where their interests lie…

-A majestic city that has found a winning formula infuses a unique culture with uninhibited nightlife, plenty of glorious old-world baths, luxury hotels, and a burgeoning dining scene.
-It’s no wonder tourism is booming in Budapest and Gay Budapest is thriving.
-The 2000’s were marked by plenty of blatant homophobia and general cultural intolerance of gay people across Hungary.
+A majestic city that has found a winning formula that infuses a unique culture with uninhibited nightlife, plenty of glorious old-world baths, luxury hotels, and a burgeoning dining scene.
+It’s no wonder tourism is booming in Budapest, and Gay Budapest is thriving.
+The 2000s were marked by plenty of blatant homophobia and general cultural intolerance of gay people across Hungary.

-Attitudes are slowly changing and today Budapest is a relatively liberal city – although it is still advised to keep overt displays of public affection to a minimum… Much like Bucharest, Hungary with Viktor Orban seem hell-bent on turning ‘illiberal’, though hopefully, this turns out to be just a small bump in the road to full societal acceptance of gay life in Hungary.
+Attitudes are slowly changing, and today Budapest is a relatively liberal city – although it is still advised to keep overt displays of public affection to a minimum… Much like Warsaw, Hungary with Viktor Orban seem hell-bent on turning ‘illiberal’, though hopefully, this turns out to be just a small bump in the road to full societal acceptance of gay life in Hungary.

 In this article we will cover...